Thursday, May 7, 2015

 The first year was awkward, but as I got it together, I was just so happy to live my life as a female that I was on a pink cloud much of the time.
 I was also pretty, and people were much easier on the pretty girls.
 It was like a get-out-of-jail card.
 Don’t get me wrong - I still faced plenty of scorn, but, luckily, it wasn’t a constant.

-Monika: At that time of your transition, did you have any transgender role models that you followed?
+Monika: During your transition, did you have any transgender role models or figures who inspired you?

 Bianca: Yes.
 Tula (Caroline Cossey) was my inspiration.
 I got to meet her and she was so beautiful and gracious.
 Many of the ballroom beauties here in New York offered me friendship and guidance and got me through those early years.